 Directions

-6. Pour the batter into the prepared cake pan and bake for 25-30 minutes, or until a toothpick inserted comes out clean.
+- Pour the batter into the pan and bake 25–30 minutes or until a toothpick comes out clean.

 Decoration Suggestions

-Consider frosting your cake with chocolate ganache, buttercream, or whipped cream.
-You can also top it with various candies or edible flowers for an extra festive touch.
+You can frost it with chocolate ganache, buttercream, or whipped cream.
+Top it with candy eggs, sprinkles, or even little edible flowers for a festive look.

 Health Considerations